Chasin' That Neon Rainbow

 "Chasin' That Neon Rainbow" is a song written by American country music artist Alan Jackson and Jim McBride, and recorded by Jackson.
 It was released in September 1990 as the fourth single from Jackson's first album, Here in the Real World.
-The song peaked at number 2 on the Billboard Hot Country Singles & Tracks chart, and number 5 on the Canadian RPM Country Tracks chart.
+The song peaked at number 2 on the Billboard Hot Country Singles & Tracks chart, behind "I've Come to Expect It from You" by George Strait, and number 5 on the Canadian RPM Country Tracks chart.

 Background and writing

 Jackson recounts the song's origins in the album notes.
 "Jim McBride and I were writing together for the first time.
 We were talking about my life in Georgia and the experience of playing the honky tonk circuit.
 I remembered a radio that my daddy won when I was a young child and how my mama used to sing to my sisters and me.
 I also remembered how my mama hated for me to play in the bars.
 All those things set the story in motion, and within a few sessions, my life chasing that neon rainbow was set to music."